 The new Audi A1 sees a lot of the tech you would usually find in the higher end models.
 Sure, most of them are optional extras, but the point is, they are available.
 Things such as Audi’s Virtual Cockpit or Audi’s Phone Box are on offer.
-Just opt for the Technology Package at R9 900 and you’ll get these two I just mentioned as well as Audi’s Sound System.
+Just opt for the Technology Package at R9 900 and you’ll get the Virtual Cockpit, Audi Smartphone Interface as well as Audi’s Sound System.

 Speaking of packages, there are five to choose from, depending on which model you choose.
 The packages include Comfort, Lights (for 30 TFSI only), Sport, S Line Interior and the Technology package I mentioned.
 Audi is making things a whole lot easier for their customers with these packages.
 No more long lists of features to trek through.